d36u9/async/README.md

 ## Welcome
 async is a tiny C++ header-only high-performance library for async calls handled by a thread-pool, which is built on top of an unbounded MPMC lock-free queue.
 It's written in pure C++14 (C++11 support with preprocessor macros), no dependencies on other 3rd party libraries.

+Note: This library is originally designed for 64bit system.
+It has been tested on 64bit arch X86-64 and ARMV8.
+ARMV7 (32bit) is not supported yet.

+##change logs
+* Jun.
+2018:
+  * Tested on Raspberry Pi 3 B+ with Gentoo ARMV8 64bit (Linux Pi64 4.14.44-V8 AArch64)
+  * Added Benchmark Results for Raspberry Pi 3 B+ ARMV8
-* New:
+* Sept.
+2017:
   * Significantly improved the performance of async::queue without bulk operations.
   * async::threadpool also benifits from this change.
   * A bounded MPMC queue `async::bounded_queue` was added to the lib, which is pretty useful for memory constrainted system or some fixed-size message pipeline design.
 The overall performance of this buffer based `async::bounded_queue` is comparable to bulk operations of node-based `async::queue`. `async::bounded_queue` shares the almost identical interface as `async::queue`, except for bulk operations, and a size prarameter has to be passed to `bounded_queue`'s constructor, and also added blocking methods (`blocking_enqueue` & `blocking_dequeue`). `TRAIT::NOEXCEPT_CHECK` setting is also similar to `async::queue` to help handle exceptions that may be thrown in element's ctor.  `bounded_queue` is basically a C++ implementation of [PTLQueue](https://blogs.oracle.com/dave/ptlqueue-:-a-scalable-bounded-capacity-mpmc-queue) design (Please read Dave Dice's article for details and references).